mortazavilab/PyWGCNA/tutorials/Data_format.md

 </div>

 #### Sample Information
-The sample information is a table which contains additional information about each samples.
+The sample information is a table which contains additional information about each sample.
 It should have a same order as gene expression matrix.

 <div>
 <table border="1" class="dataframe">